LAND USE Timber and Logging Record

 Pine Mountain Settlement School

-The record above is a very early assessment of the timber tract of the Pine Mountain Settlement School.
+The record below is a very early assessment of the timber tract at Pine Mountain Settlement School.
 The back of the record holds the name of Leon Deschamps, who most likely did the assessment and recorded it for the School.
 Deschamp was the Farm and Forest Manager for the School in its earliest years and created model tract, “The Perfect Acre”, located behind the Chapel.

 The record reads as follows: